A tropical proof of the Brill-Noether Theorem: Introduction

 The existence of graphs with no special divisors when $\rho$ is negative was conjectured by Baker.
 In particular, Theorem~\ref{thm:Main}(1) confirms Conjectures~3.9(2), 3.10(2), and 3.15 of \cite{Baker08}.
 As a consequence of the theorem, we obtain the following criterion for a curve to be Brill-Noether general.

-\begin{cor} Let $X$ be a curve over a discretely valued field with a regular, strongly semistable model whose special fiber has dual graph $\Gamma$.
+\begin{cor} Let $X$ be a curve of genus $g$ over a discretely valued field with a regular, strongly semistable model whose special fiber has dual graph $\Gamma$.
 Then $X$ is Brill-Noether general. \end{cor}

-Since such curves exist over discretely valued fields in all characteristics \cite[Appendix~B]{Baker08}, and the locus of Brill-Noether general curves is Zariski open in the moduli space of all smooth projective curves, the Brill-Noether Theorem follows.
+Such curves exist over any complete, discretely valued field \cite[Appendix~B]{Baker08}, and the existence of Brill-Noether general curves over an arbitrary algebraically closed field follows easily.
+See Section~\ref{sec:classical}.

 While our primary interest is the Brill-Noether Theorem, and the tropical criterion for a curve to be Brill-Noether general, we also prove tropical analogues of the dimension part of the Brill-Noether Theorem and an enumerative formula when $\rho$ is zero.
+We write $W^r_d(\Gamma)$ for the subset of the real torus $\Pic_d(\Gamma)$ parametrizing divisor classes of degree $d$ and rank at least $r$.

 \begin{thm} If $\rho$ is nonnegative, then the dimension of $W^r_d(\Gamma)$ is $\min\{\rho, g\}$. \end{thm}

 This points toward a potentially interesting Brill-Noether theory entirely within tropical geometry, and it is natural to wonder whether these results can be extended to a larger class of graphs.